Felixmil/XMLAdventure/README.md

 #### Reset

-Change type or category to reset all the inputs or
+Change type or category to reset all the inputs or click on the 'reset' button.

 ![](doc/reset.gif)